Unexpected Earth Changes: A Look Into the Future

 Reactions to this deduction in Earth's rotation could be significant.
 For instance, the lengthening of days might influence agricultural practices, human sleep patterns, and even technological systems that rely on precise timekeeping.
 Adjusting to a slower rotation could require modifications in various sectors, from energy management to global communications.
 Furthermore, the impact on natural phenomena like tides could alter coastal ecosystems and human settlements.

-Will Earth Experience a 25-Hour Day and 350-Day Year?
+Will Earth Experience a 25-Hour Day in the Future?

 Impact on Human Circadian Rhythms